 Producing estimates of labor force values (as opposed to interviewing the entire population) helps to control costs, but the tradeoff is that the estimates likely differ from the hypothetical true values that would be obtained if the entire population were interviewed.
 This difference is known as “sampling error” in the statistical literature.
 To help users interpret the likely accuracy of any estimate, it’s useful for data to be reported with standard errors.
 Standard errors are developed for Oregon’s seasonally adjusted and not seasonally adjusted labor force data.

 Standard errors indicate the probable accuracy of Oregon’s labor force estimates.
 They can be used to construct confidence intervals, or error ranges.
 An error range is a range of numbers above and below the point estimate that likely contains the true value for a given level of confidence.
 The width of an error range indicates the level of uncertainty associated with an estimate.
 Wider error ranges contain more possible numbers that the true value is likely to assume.
 Thus, broad error ranges indicate less certainty about the accuracy of the estimate, while narrow error ranges indicate more accuracy.
-Oregon’s preliminary October 2019 seasonally adjusted unemployment rate of 4.1 percent had an error range of 3.5 to 4.6 percent at the 90 percent confidence level.
+Oregon’s preliminary February 2021 seasonally adjusted unemployment rate of 6.1% had an error range of 5.2% to 6.9% at the 90% confidence level.

 Revisions to Labor Force Data